 TGax editor, please make changes to the following paragraph in this subclause as shown below:

 An AP with dot11MultiBSSIDImplemented equal to true shall not send a Trigger frame (other than an NFRP Trigger frame) with the TA field set to the transmitted BSSID to a non-AP STA that is associated with an AP corresponding to a nontransmitted BSSID(#24108) in the multiple BSSID set unless the AP has received an HE Capabilities element from non-AP STA with the Rx Control Frame To MultiBSS subfield in the HE MAC Capabilities Information field equal to 1.
 An AP with dot11MultiBSSIDImplemented equal to true may send an NFRP Trigger frame with the TA field set to the transmitted BSSID to a non-AP STA that is associated with an AP corresponding to a nontransmitted BSSID(#24108) in a multiple BSSID set.
+An AP with dot11MultiBSSIDImplemented equal to true shall not send an individually addressed Trigger frame with the TA field equal to the transmitted BSSID to a non-AP STA associated with an AP corresponding to a nontransmitted BSSID(#24108).

 26.7.3 Rules for HE sounding protocol sequences